Industry Task Force

 Paul Pomroy

-SVP International Operated Markets, McDonald's
+SVP International Operated Markets

 Dirk Van de Put